A Practical Guide to Portuguese Prepositions

 …But you would say, “Mudei-me para Alfama no ano passado,” (I moved to Alfama in the last year) for a permanent move.
 Here, the verb mudar-se (to move oneself) itself implies a longer-term stay, which is why para is the natural choice.

-The most classic and clear-cut example of the difference between European and Brazilian Portuguese is with the verb chegar (to arrive).
-Getting this right is a major step towards sounding authentic in Portugal.
+A clear example of the difference between European and Brazilian Portuguese shows up with the verb chegar (to arrive).
+The form used in Portugal is chegar a.

 • In European Portuguese, the grammatically correct and universally used form is ‘chegar a’.